Deploy and Roll Out PTC

 Q: What is the required deployment order for PTC?

-A: Configure JFrog Artifactory and Package Reroute first, deploy workstation trust for the Zscaler CA, have developers open new terminal sessions, then activate ZIA rules.
+A: Configure JFrog Artifactory and Package Reroute first, deploy workstation trust for the SASE CA, have developers open new terminal sessions, then activate your SASE redirect rules.
 See Deployment Sequence.

 Q: Why deploy PTC gradually instead of org-wide on day one?

-A: Phased rollout limits blast radius when certificate trust, client quirks, or ZIA policy issues appear.
-Use Zscaler Groups and narrow URL categories per ecosystem.
+A: Phased rollout limits blast radius when certificate trust, client quirks, or SASE policy issues appear.
+Use your SASE group controls and narrow the intercept list per ecosystem.
 See Gradual Rollout Recommendation.

 Q: Does PTC increase JFrog Cloud consumption?